budimanfajarf/web/content/about.md

 +++
 ## 👨‍💻 Me

 Hi!
-My name is Budiman Fajar Firdaus, I'm a Backend Developer from Bandung, Indonesia :)
+My name is Budiman Fajar Firdaus, I'm a web developer from Bandung, Indonesia :)

 I've been 5 years in IT stuff and have been focused on web development for 3 years.
 I love to code, and more prefer to code in the backend, but I can do frontend too.